February 12, 1995 – Philip Kramer (Iron Butterfly) was born on July 12th 1952 in Youngstown, Ohio.

-For a short period in 1974 and a couple of years after he was bassist for Iron Butterfly in their third reincarnation.
+For a short period between 1974 and 1977, he was bassist for Iron Butterfly in their third reincarnation.
 Even though he was a solid bass thumper, his story on this rock and roll website only appears because his death was a longtime mystery with many stories of paranoia, related to his science career.
 During and after his music career he studied for and got a night school degree in aerospace engineering, after which he worked on the MX missile guidance system for a contractor of the US Department of Defense.

 Then on February 12, 1995 he disappeared.

-The day he disappeared, Philip Taylor Kramer, who was worth more than a million dollars, had 40 cents in his pocket.
+The day he disappeared, Philip Taylor Kramer, who was worth more than a million dollars at the time, had 40 cents in his pocket.
 In his head he carried secrets, some said to be of incalculable value.

 An aerospace engineer, he knew how to configure the flight path of a nuclear missile.
 A computer executive, he developed revolutionary technology to compress and transmit data.
 A student of theoretical physics, he pursued particles and equations that he believed would someday permit objects to move faster than the speed of light — “warp speed” — making possible travel to the stars.